VishnuKunchur/uscis-i765-scraper/README.md

 # OPT Application Analysis

-1. Selenium Web Scraping: Custom functions to scrape status and message for a receipt number of interest.
+1. Selenium Web Scraping:

+uscis_scraper: Contains Custom functions to scrape status and message for a receipt number of interest.
 Enter a list of 10-digit receipt numbers to get current status and full USCIS message for each "YSC" prefixed receipt number.

 Usage: